A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 You should take your car to a qualified workshop such as Combined Automotive Services on a regular basis to ensure the air conditioner system continues performing at its best as well as having the mechanics evaluate the condition of the entire car.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are often able to provide a warning about any items that may need renewal in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are often able to provide a warning about any items that may need renewal in the near future or those that are already worn beyond repair.

 Combined Automotive Services in Milton are qualified to conduct air conditioning repairs, services and regas on most makes and models.